 Try to catch your baby’s sleepy cues and get her down to sleep before crying begins.
 A baby who is ready to sleep will fall asleep if you let her.
 But a baby who becomes overtired has a difficult time winding down and can grow distraught, making it difficult for her to settle.

 I Need You!

-Cries that stop the minute you pick up your baby - and start again when you put him down.
+Cries that stops the minute you pick up your baby - and starts again when you put him down.
 This may be simply a rhythmic sounding cry or a whimper but it needs to be managed.

 Babies need comfort and human contact.
 They love to be hugged and cuddled.
 They crave this connection above all else and need to feel safe and secure.
 This is a need, not a want and should be considered as such.

 Spend as much time as you can holding your baby during during happy awake moments in the day.
 Carry your baby in a sling or baby carrier.
 Make connections positive and separate them from feedings and sleep.
 That way your baby will not associate cuddles only with feeds and bedtime.